hyptocrypto/Pystrong/README.md

 p = Person('Jake', 32)
 p.name = 55

-EnforcedTypeError: Cant not set type: <class 'int'> for attribute 'name'
+EnforcedTypeError: Cant not assign type: <class 'int'> to attribute 'name'.
+Must be of type: <class 'str'>
 ```
 EnforcedTypeError is thrown because the value of the name attribute on a Person object must always be a string.